Qweary/Qweary.github.io/_posts/2025-08-19-phys-access-digi-lies.md

 Phrack has long been one of the most respected spaces in the infosec underground.
 When I realized how deep this T2/T3 research had taken me — from circuit probing to firmware patching to spoofing USB trust boundaries — it felt like a story that could live there.

 I spent weeks adapting my raw notes and blog content into something that fit their tone, formatting, and ethos.
 It was a challenging process.
-Writing clearly for an advanced audience while staying technically precise is no small task.
+Writing clearly for an advanced audience while keeping a Phrack-worthy tone is no small task.

-The submission wasn’t selected for the current issue, and that’s fair — the bar is high, the content is long, and I’m still growing.
+The submission wasn’t selected for the current issue, and that’s fair — the bar is high, my content is long, and I’m still growing.
 But I’m proud of what it represents, and I want it to be accessible to others who might be walking a similar road.

 ---